Governor Stephen Hopkins House: History

-The 1707 house was purchased by Stephen Hopkins in 1742 and enlarged into its present size.
+Stephen Hopkins purchased the original house in 1742 and enlarged it to its present size.
 It served as his home until his death in 1785.
-During these years, he served in the colonial assembly, as a justice (first associate, then chief) of the colonial high court, and as governor of the Colony of Rhode Island from 1755 to 1757.
+During these years, he served in the colonial assembly as a justice of the colonial high court, and as governor of the Colony of Rhode Island from 1755 to 1757.
 The house is the only significant structure associated with Hopkins' life.

-George Washington visited the house on April 5, 1776, while traveling through Providence on his way to take command of the Continental Army in Boston.
-Washington was entertained by Hopkins' daughter, as Hopkins was in Philadelphia attending the Continental Congress at the time.
+George Washington visited the house on April 5, 1776 while traveling through Providence on his way to take command of the Continental Army in Boston.
+He was entertained by Hopkins' daughter, as Hopkins was in Philadelphia attending the Continental Congress at the time.

-In 2011, a room on the building's second floor, above the kitchen was tentatively identified as the living quarters of Hopkin's slaves.

 The house was originally built on the northeast corner of South Main Street (formerly Towne Street) and Hopkins Street (formerly Bank Lane).
-In 1809 the house was moved halfway up the north side of Hopkins Street.
-It was moved again in 1928 to its present location on Hopkins Street.
+In 1809, it was moved halfway up the north side of Hopkins Street.
+It was moved again in 1928 to its present location on the south side of Hopkins Street.

 In the late 1920s, the house was carefully restored by Norman Isham.
 It is now owned by The National Society of the Colonial Dames of America and managed by their local state chapter, as is standard for most NSCDA properties.
 It was open to the public as a museum prior to March 2020 but there are no known plans to reopen it.
 It was listed on the National Register of Historic Places in 1970, and declared a National Historic Landmark in 1978.